Audits and Assurances

 - The Security and Exchange Commission maintains a searchable database of filings by public companies, called EDGAR.

 Federal standards and audits

 - OMB Circular No. A-123 prescribes responsibilities for establishing and maintaining effective internal controls and financial management systems.

-- The roles and responsibilities of each agency are governed by the The Chief Financial Officers Act: A Mandate for Federal Financial Management Reform.
+- The roles and responsibilities of each agency are governed by The Chief Financial Officers Act: A Mandate for Federal Financial Management Reform.

-- The Government Accountability Office (GAO) publishes Standards for Internal Control in the Federal Government, also known as the Green Book.
+- The Government Accountability Office (GAO) publishes Standards for Internal Control in the Federal Government.
+This is known as the Green Book.

-- Audits are supported by standards like the GAO's Generally Accepted Government Auditing Standards, also known as the Yellow Book.
+- Audits are supported by standards like the GAO's Generally Accepted Government Auditing Standards.
+This is known as the Yellow Book.

 - The U.S. Standard General Ledger provides a uniform chart of accounts and technical guidance for standardizing federal agency accounting to OMB and the U.S. Treasury.

 - Department of the Interior audit results are publicly disclosed on an annual basis by the Office of Inspector General.

 Federal revenue reporting

 Many federal agencies make their reports on payments received from U.S. extractive industries available publicly online: